Ladvien/ladvien.github.io/_posts/2019-01-24-deep-learning-natural-language-processing-toxic-comment-detector-mechanization-prep.md

 ## Mechanizing Toxic Text Detector
 Previously, I wrote about training a CNN to detect toxic comments from text alone.
 But, I realized, even if one has a nice little NN to solve all the world's problems it doesn't help unless it is in production.

-This article is going to cover how to prepare a server and needed word embeddings to mechanize the NN in a Flask REST API.
+This article is going to cover how to prepare a server and needed word embeddings to mechanize the NN in a Flask webservice.

 ### Server Setup: Preamble
 For this project I'm using a small server from Linode--called a "Nanode."
 At the time of writing these servers are only $5 a month.
 The catch?
 They only have 1GB of RAM.
 It's definitely going to be tricky to deploy our CNN there, but let's see it through.